-Zen Master Thich Nhat Hanh is a global spiritual leader, poet and peace activist, revered throughout the world for his powerful teachings and bestselling writings on mindfulness and peace.
+Zen Master Thich Nhat Hanh is a global spiritual leader, poet, and peace activist who is revered throughout the world for his powerful teachings and bestselling writings on mindfulness and peace.
 His key teaching is that, through mindfulness, we can learn to live happily in the present moment– the only way to truly develop peace, both in one’ self and in the world.
 Thich Nhat Hanh has published over 100 titles on meditation, mindfulness and Engaged Buddhism, as well as poems, children’ stories, and commentaries on ancient Buddhist texts.
 He has sold over three million books in America alone, some of the best-known being Peace Is Every Step, The Miracle of Mindfulness, The Art of Power, True Love and Anger.